 Fascism and dictatorships might come back, but not as we’ve known them — they’ll transform into a new form.
 A form that’s suitable for today’s technological scenario.

 Whatever made our democracies work in the past, it seems that today it’s outdated.
 Deep down, that system is based on rules that are more than 100 years old (!), so it’s natural evolution.
 And this is simple: Either (1) It evolves into a new form suited for today’s requirements; or (2) It dies.

 At the pace technology evolves — an exponential pace — we can’t not just rely on 100-year-old rules, nor allow this linear change that rules our regulations and systems.

-You can rebel against modern dictatorships in the future, but this time is going to be tricky.
+You can rebel against data dictatorships in the future, but this time is going to be tricky.
 Because once they get to your emotional level, and are able to hack your emotions — not hack your email or social media accounts, but you — without you even notice it.
 Then there’s no chance the masses decide to go against the system.

 Consider body language and how to spot a liar.
 You can get away lying for a little bit.
 But at some point you’re going to make a mistake.
 Because your body is going to tell something different than the stuff you say.
 You can fake it for a little bit, but once you have external pressure or just stop being conscious about it, then your body will unveil what’s really going on in your head.
 That’s because the expressions your body shows work at an emotional level — at a subconscious level.

 Today tech companies just rely on predictability with our digital footprints.
 But, what if in the future they have 100% accuracy on our behavior?
 You can’t lie with your body.
 Whether you want it or not, at some point your body is going to say something you don’t want it to say.
 And, by the way, when I say body I mean the mind, too.
 You might say things you don’t believe, just because someone else put the thought there.